KokiKitsune2007/Blooarch.github.io/README.md

 # BlooArch
-This is where I store all my previous repos and unfinished ones as well!
+This is where I store all my previous repos.